OneMadGypsy/upy-motion/README.md

 **FIFO**

 >Supplying an interrupt pin and a callback is necessary to trigger FIFO.
 You must also call `start()` for interrupts to begin.
-Make sure you replace the offsets in this example with the ones that were printed in the console when you ran the calibration script.
 The `data` argument in the handler will contain all of the accelerometer and gyroscope data.

 ```python
 from mpu6050 import MPU6050